KathyReid/lca2019-presentation/transcript.md

 ### Line by line translation

 At the moment, the way we're handling translations is to import the vocab and dialog files, and parse them line by line, then we present them to translators line by line.
-This means that they don't provide a lot of context to the translator, and the translator isn't able to translate them as a whole.
+This means that they don't provide a lot of **context** to the translator, and the translator isn't able to translate them as a whole.
+This means that the translation itself can be sub-optimal.

 Going forward, we want to handle translations file by file - this should held address both the context issue, and help create a better translation.

 After all, we don't want to fall into the trap that Coke fell into ;-)